 Our Community members

-Across Tees Valley, the Clinical Commissioning Group has a wide ranging and well-established engagement structure including a variety of community members.
-These include a range of approaches depending on the needs and historic working arrangements in each of the constituent localities that we serve – Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton,
+Across Tees Valley, we have a well-established engagement structure including a variety of community members.
+We utilise different engagement approaches depending on the needs of the local populations that we serve, in each of the local authority areas that we cover – Darlington, Hartlepool, Middlesbrough, Stockton-on-Tees and Redcar and Cleveland.

 The aim is to develop meaningful, diverse and continuous forms of engagement with our communities, including:

 - Members of the public

 There are a number of ways through which our communities can influence the way local health services operate:

 GGP practices provide a mechanism for gathering patients’ views through Patient Participation Groups (PPGs).
 Most of our practices have their own PPG, comprising both virtual and / or physical groups.
 Most PPGs comprise of patients and practice members of staff and meet regularly to discuss issues and concerns about the services and facilities offered by the practice to its patients.

 There are numerous local organisations who work with us to help connect patients, carers and families to our work.